 We don’t have cake flour in the UK, so to replicate it, follow these ratios and you can make cake flour anytime you like:

 - 1 cup plain flour – (remove 2 tbsps) + (then add in) 2 tbsps cornflour

 It is just a slightly lighter flour mix, using cornflour to give a tender crumb to baking.
 It isn’t essential, but takes 30 seconds to do.

-Of course!
 I wouldn’t recommend removing the chocolate, as these add to the gooey element of the cookie but try these add-ins:

 - Pistachios or a mixture of different nuts

 - Vegan White Chocolate or Milk Chocolate Chips (or a mixure!)